Promoting British Values at St Margaret’s

 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young pupils to make choices safely, through provision of a safe environment and empowering education.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely, for example through our E-Safety and PSHE lessons.

-As a Church of England school, Christian values underpin our ethos.
-We re-enforce British Values through our collective worship which is Christian.
 The pupils know and understand that it is expected and imperative that respect is shown to everyone, whatever differences we may have.
 Our Christian values such as Hope, Humility, Truth and Forgiveness, place mutual respect at the very centre of our school.
-Our Christian values form our themes for our collective worship throughout the year.
+Our Christian values form the themes for our collective worship throughout the year.
 Children learn that their behaviours have an effect on their own rights and those of others.
 All members of the school community treat each other with respect.

 Tolerance of those of Different Faiths and Beliefs